tomi-font/moot/notes/IDEAS.md

 - arrays performance: avoiding reallocations as much as possible (currently, vectors are let to default behaviour)

-- Entity IDs: Use part of the bits for the Archetype index, and the rest for the Components' index in the Archetype.

 - Separate the event listeners and triggers.

 - Systems' storing